teempai/braiser/README.md

 # Braiser
-AI-based browser automation tool
+AI-based browser automation tool for Chrome

-A Chrome extension that uses AI to automate web browsing tasks.
-You give an instruction and the AI attempts to complete your task autonomously by controlling a browser tab.
+A chrome extension which allows the user give an AI arbitrary tasks, which the AI then attempts to complete autonomously by controlling a browser tab.
 Built with the help of o1 and Claude 3.5.

 Status: Working but lots of known and unkown bugs.